damianocasula/students-tv/README.md

 # Student's TV

-A project built as part of the 'Alternanza Scuola-Lavoro' project.
+A project built as part of the 'Alternanza Scuola-Lavoro' project (from 2016 to 2019).

 ## Technologies